 All entries are eligible for publication in Better Than Starbucks.
 By submitting your work you grant us the non-exclusive right to publish it.
 Copyright remains with the author/poet.

-Judges are Sally Thomas, Michael Burch, Tom Merrill, and Vera Ignatowitsch.
+Judges are Sally Thomas, Tom Merrill, and Vera Ignatowitsch.

-This contest is not open to employees of Better Than Starbucks (or their family members.)
+This contest is not open to volunteer workers at Better Than Starbucks (or their family members.)

 Our heartfelt thanks to the many supporters who donated toward the prizes for this contest.